 Adaptations To Your Life

 You may have required adaptation to your home and vehicle to help cope with your injuries.
-For example, if you suffered a leg amputation, you may have needed adjustments made to your car for hand-control pedal.
+For example, if you suffered a leg amputation, you may have needed adjustments made to your car for a hand-control pedal.
 Receipts of these purchases could help support your claim.

 Continue reading this guide to learn when you may have a valid personal injury claim.
 You can also contact our advisors to discuss your case.